 Republican presidential candidate Mitt Romney laid out an approach that would retain the most popular deductions, including for charitable donations, but limit their value.
 The idea is to dump them in one "bucket" and cap the amount a taxpayer can claim at say, $25,000 or $35,000.
 That would raise taxes for the top 2 percent: couples with incomes over $250,000 and individuals over $200,000.
 But depending on the maximum amount taxpayers could deduct, the tax bills for people making less could also go up, particularly those who pay high state and local taxes.

-Other big-ticket middle-class deductions for mortgage interest and employer-provided medical insurance should be phased out, in exchange for lower rates and a simpler tax code.
+Other big-ticket middle-class deductions for mortgage interest and employer provided medical insurance should be phased out, in exchange for lower rates and a simpler tax code.
 But the state and local tax deduction should be off limits.
+It would hammer hard-pressed New Yorkers.